Estimate your National Pension System (NPS) corpus, annuity, and monthly pension at retirement.

 |---|

-Plan your National Pension System investments and estimate your retirement corpus.
+Plan your National Pension System investments using the latest PFRDA exit, withdrawal, and annuity rules.

-The National Pension System (NPS) is a government-backed retirement scheme offering market-linked returns.
-It combines equity, corporate bonds, and government securities for balanced long-term growth.
+The National Pension System (NPS) is a government-regulated, market-linked retirement scheme managed by the PFRDA.
+Investments are allocated across equity, corporate bonds, and government securities to build long-term retirement wealth.

-Get tax deductions up to ₹2 lakh annually (₹1.5L under 80C + ₹50K under 80CCD).
-Partial withdrawal and 60% of corpus at retirement are tax-free.
-Annuity income is taxable.
+Contributions qualify for tax deductions up to ₹2 lakh annually (₹1.5L under Section 80C + ₹50K under Section 80CCD(1B)).
+Up to 60% of the maturity corpus is tax-free.
+Any additional withdrawal beyond 60% (where permitted) is taxable as per income slab.
+Annuity income is fully taxable in the year of receipt.

 The National Pension System (NPS) is a government-backed retirement savings plan regulated by PFRDA, allowing regular investments and post-retirement pension income.